Updated March 26, 2020

-The FAA will implement new or revised instrument procedures as part of the Denver Metroplex initiative on March 26.
+The FAA implemented on March 26 new or revised instrument procedures as part of the Denver Metroplex initiative.
 The changes are wide-sweeping for the Denver area and include:

 - Eight new bi-directional STARs for Denver International Airport (DEN)